 Since 2018, sequa has been involved in a project for the vocational qualification of Afghan refugees in Iran.
 Together with the Iranian refugee authority, Iranian vocational training centres and four local non-governmental organisations, basic and advanced training is offered in trades such as tailoring, construction, handicrafts or car mechanics, as well as qualification opportunities such as English, IT or literacy courses.
 In addition, entrepreneurial skills are strengthened and psychological counselling is offered.
 The project is active in the regions of Tehran, Kerman, Khorasan Razavi, Yazd and Alborz.

 The project is financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).

-The organisational and technical capacity of the Iranian partner organisations with regard to VET is enhanced.
+The organisational and technical capacity of Iranian partner organisations with regard to vocational training is improved.

-To provide access to Afghan refugee communities in Iran, sequa cooperates with Iranian NGOs that already work with Iranians and Afghan refugees in difficult socio-economic conditions.
-The Iranian NGOs implement complementary measures in the ARIVET programme, such as literacy courses, soft-skill training and labour market-oriented measures.
+To access Afghan communities in Iran, sequa cooperates with four Iranian NGOs that already work with Iranians and Afghan refugees in difficult socio-economic conditions.
+The Iranian NGOs implement measures such as alphabetisation courses, soft-skill training and labour market orientation.